In this Article:

 The total knee requires an experienced orthopedic surgeon and the resources of a large medical center.
 Some patients have complex medical needs and around surgery often require immediate access to multiple medical and surgical specialties and in-house medical, physical therapy, and social support services.

 Finding an experienced surgeon to perform your total knee replacement

 There is good evidence that the experience of the surgeon performing partial knee replacement affects the outcome.
 It is important that the surgeon be an experienced--and preferably fellowship-trained--knee replacement surgeon.

 Some questions to consider asking your knee surgeon:

-Total knee replacement surgery begins by performing a sterile preparation of the skin over the knee to prevent infection followed by inflation of a tourniquet to prevent blood loss during the operation.
+Total knee replacement surgery begins by performing a sterile preparation of the skin over the knee to prevent infection.
+This is followed by inflation of a tourniquet to prevent blood loss during the operation.

 Use of medications

 Following discharge from the hospital most patients will take oral pain medications--usually Percocet Vicoden or Tylenol #3--for one to three weeks after the procedure mainly to help with physical therapy and home exercises for the knee.